Brutal winter storm creates continuing chaos for flights, holiday packages - Local News 8

 Flight delays continued Saturday, interrupting travel during the busy holiday season as parts of the country were battered by a deadly winter storm.

-As of Saturday morning, there were upwards of 2,000 cancellations of flights into, leaving and within the United States, according to flight tracking website FlightAware.
-Over 4,300 flights were delayed.
+As of Saturday afternoon, there were upwards of 2,600 cancellations of flights into, leaving and within the United States, according to flight tracking website FlightAware.
+Over 6,100 flights were delayed.

-Chicago’s O’Hare airport, Hartsfield-Jackson in Atlanta and Newark in the New York City region were among the US airports most affected by delays and cancellations, according to FlightAware’s “Misery Map.”
+Denver International, Chicago’s O’Hare airport, and Seattle-Tacoma International were among the US airports most affected by delays and cancellations, according to FlightAware’s “Misery Map.”
+Buffalo Niagara International airport tweeted that it would remain closed entirely until Monday, December 26.

 Saturday’s delays and cancellations follow days of disruption as the storm swept across the country, bringing bone-chilling temperatures and whiteout conditions, with reports of a “bomb cyclone” extreme weather pattern near the Great Lakes.